Sghatay99/Sleep-and-Health-Analysis/README.md

 ![age and pop occuoation](https://github.com/user-attachments/assets/dabca882-7572-463f-ac66-5d6cfa57f0b3)

-### [14] People of the age group 41-50 have the most avg. daily steps count and people of the age group 51-60 have the least avg. daily steps count.
+### [14] People of the age group 41-50 have the most avg. daily steps count and people of the age group 51-60 have the lowest avg. daily steps count.

 ![age groups and steps](https://github.com/user-attachments/assets/4c3dc295-5b46-4441-a30a-7c03586fdab0)